vbookshelf/Offline-MedAi-Console/README.md

 The innovation is not in creating new technologies but in combining and optimizing existing technologies:

 - <strong>Self-Contained Single-File Architecture:</strong> The entire application logic is contained in a single file.
-This design offers two major benefits: it provides a low barrier for tinkering and Ai modification, and more importantly, it makes the codebase easy to audit for security and privacy.
+This design has two benefits: it provides a low barrier for tinkering and AI modification and it makes the codebase easy to audit for security and privacy.

 - <strong>"Double-Click to Run" Accessibility:</strong> Through a simple .command MacOS script, the application can be launched without needing to use the command line, making it accessible to non-programmers.